Curve Sketching 2: Graphing Quadratic Functions

 1. Direction of the Graph

-In a quadratic function, its vertex is its minimum (lowest point) if the graph is -shaped and its maximum (highest point) if the graph is shaped.
+The graph of a quadratic function has a vertex at its minimum (lowest point) if the graph opens upward or at its maximum (highest point) if the graph opens downward.
 This will give us a rough idea of how the graph will look like if we know the vertex and another point on the graph.
 In a function with equation in vertex form, the vertex of the parabola is at .

 The x and y intercepts of Quadratic function are also clues on how the graph looks like.
 The quadratic function can have at most two x intercepts (see The Geometric Meaning of Discriminant) and exactly one y-intercept.